 I‘ve also been involved in an effort to capture, track, and take action on usability feedback that can improve our product.
 This project has brought together our product design, engineering, and support teams together.
 Central to this has been designing a system where usability observations from employees and feedback from customers are submitted by various inputs to our product management tool.
 This feedback is then reviewed and prioritized in cross-functional sessions where decisions are logged before we commit to developing solutions.
 A combination of leveraging existing data and establishing new collaborative workflows have enabled us to connect teams across departments and locations.

 In a recent conversation with InVision, John Maeda speaks to the promise of design thinking for the modern organization.
 Here, he talks about the speed and iterative nature of collaborative activities and how they help companies develop agile ways to solve problems and deliver services.

 At Percolate, we take an enterprise lens to our approach in an effort to create positive outcomes for our business and customers.
 For some activities this is about making sure the teams who are involved in the selling, building, and delivery, of our software are heard.
 We also plan activities that are specific to customer touch points.
 An example here is the system design sketching sessions we do with engineering, product management, and product design.

 By taking a closer look at collaboration across our teams, we’ve established activities that have created new learning experiences for people, and they have helped the company solve problems effectively.
 Furthermore, the experiences have helped build trust and respect, and encouraged comfort with dissent amongst our teams.
 My friend Joe Turner calls these the building blocks of collaboration.

-As for me, I’ve learned to be more aspirational around how I spend my time to make sure that guiding collaboration is number one on my list.
+As for me, I’ve learned to make sure that guiding collaboration is number one on my list.